 While there will always be temptations along the way, you can maintain control by making smart decisions.
 Here are a few healthy lifestyle choices you can make to support eating disorder recovery.

 Accept Yourself the Way You Are

 Is stress one of the triggers for your eating disorder?
 With today’s constant media barrage, it’s easier than ever to get a distorted view of how things should be in an ideal world, and that can be stressful.
 There’s no such thing as a perfect person, so why put yourself through anxiety in search of an unattainable goal?
 Take a look at yourself and think about all of the great things about yourself that make you unique.

 Emotional pain and stress are often at the core of eating disorders, and the way you react to them will go a long way towards a relapse into unhealthy habits.
 Instead of turning to food when you feel negative energy, try channeling it into a different outlet:

 - Drawing, painting or photography

-- Listen to music or learn an instrument
+- Listening to music or learning to play an instrument

-- Join a team in a recreational sports league
+- Joining a team in a recreational sports league

 Make sure you treat this as part of a process, as you might not find the right outlet the first time.
 If one activity doesn’t take your mind away from your stress, don’t be afraid to try something else.